MicrosoftLearning/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 ## Use the Microsoft.Azure.Cosmos library

-Once the Azure Cosmos DB library from the Azure SDK for .NET has been imported, you can immediately use its classes within the [Microsoft.Azure.Cosmos][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos] namespace to connect to an Azure Cosmos DB SQL API account.
-The [CosmosClient][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclient] class is the core class that is used to make the initial connection to an Azure Cosmos DB SQL API account.
+Once the Azure Cosmos DB library from the Azure SDK for .NET has been imported, you can immediately use its classes within the [Microsoft.Azure.Cosmos][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos] namespace to connect to an Azure Cosmos DB for NoSQL account.
+The [CosmosClient][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclient] class is the core class that is used to make the initial connection to an Azure Cosmos DB for NoSQL account.

 1. In **Visual Studio Code**, in the **Explorer** pane, browse to the **04-sdk-connect** folder.